Skip to main content

 • Embrace the unpredictability of water and pigment interaction

 These are excellent artistic habits that transfer to every other medium.
 Many professional artists consider watercolour the best training ground for developing a painter's eye.
 At Art by Ancourage, beginners start with simple exercises — flat washes, graduated washes, and basic colour mixing — before progressing to more complex subjects.
-Trial classes start at $18.
+Trial classes are $18.

 Watercolour vs Acrylic vs Oil: Which to Start With?